 On October 17, 2018, the Cannabis Act came into effect.
 Uncertainty remains, however, with respect to the implementation of the Cannabis Act, federal regulations as well as the various provincial and territorial regimes governing the distribution and sale of cannabis for adult-use purposes.
-The impact of these laws, regulations and guidelines on the business of the Company or the Investees, including increased costs of compliance and other potential risks remain uncertain and, accordingly, may cause the Company to experience adverse effects.
+The impact of these laws, regulations and guidelines on the business of the Company or the Investees, including increased costs of compliance, disruption to the industry generally and specific industry verticals, and other potential risks, remain uncertain and, accordingly, may cause the Company to experience adverse effects.

 The Canadian federal regulatory regime requires plain packaging in order to prohibit testimonials, lifestyle branding and packaging that is appealing to youth.
 The restriction on the use of logos and brand names on cannabis products could have a material adverse impact on the Company's or the Investees' business, financial condition and results of operations, as it may be difficult to establish brand loyalty.
-In addition, the Cannabis Act allows for licences to be granted for outdoor cultivation.
-The implications of allowing outdoor cultivation are not yet known, but such a development could be significant as it may reduce start-up capital required for new entrants in the cannabis industry.
+In addition, the Cannabis Act allows for licences to be granted for outdoor cultivation, which reduces the start-up capital required for new entrants in the cannabis industry.
 It may also ultimately lower prices, as capital expenditure requirements related to outdoor growing are typically much lower than those associated with indoor growing.
-Such results may also have a material adverse impact on the business, financial condition and results of operation of certain Investees such as Agripharm, and accordingly could have a material adverse impact on the Company's business, financial condition and results of operations.
+Such results may also have a material adverse impact on the business, financial condition and results of operation of certain Investees, and accordingly could have a material adverse impact on the Company's business, financial condition and results of operations.